 - 2) As the UK takes control of its trade policy, it should be assertive in spreading animal welfare norms via trade agreements.
 Therefore, existing animal health, animal welfare, public health, veterinary medicines, workforce, and environmental protection standards must at least be maintained and opportunities to improve and enhance standards and outcomes should also be taken. - 3) The UK-Australia Free Trade Agreement is the first trade deal the UK has negotiated from scratch since it left the EU.
 It is a serious concern that the UK has offered tariff free access to products which do not meet our high standards of animal welfare and sets a worrying precedent.
 However, the inclusion of a chapter on animal welfare and antibiotic resistance is a positive step, - 4) It is vital that Parliament undertakes full scrutiny of the FTA and ensures the UK's hard-won reputation for high standards in animal health and welfare is neither undermined nor compromised.
 We welcome the fact that the House of Commons International Trade Committee and Environment, Food and Rural Affairs Committee have both launched inquiries considering the FTA.
-The House of Lords International Agreements Committee has reopened its inquiry into the negotiations.
-We would welcome collaboration between the three inquiries.
+We would welcome collaboration between the two inquiries.